Skip to Main Content

 Current

-Anh graduated from Loma Linda School of Pharmacy in May 2021.
-Her clinical interests include cardiology and anticoagulation.
-After completing her PGY-1, she hopes to practice as a clinical pharmacist at a medical center.
-She enjoys spending time with family, friends, doing Pilates, and learning flower decorations.
+Brenna graduated from Purdue University College of Pharmacy in May 2024.
+Her clinical interests include ambulatory care, infectious disease, and emergency medicine.
+After completing her PGY-1, she hopes to practice as an ambulatory care or clinical inpatient pharmacist.
+She enjoys spending time with family and friends, watching TV shows, cooking, and baking.

 Past